Your Comprehensive Guide to CBD Oil

-- CBD oil made from CBD isolate – Created from only the isolated CBD and no other cannabinoids or terpenes
+- CBD oil made from CBD isolate – Created using isolated CBD and no other cannabinoids or terpenes

-- Broad-spectrum CBD oil – Created from CBD, other cannabinoids, and terpenes without THC
+- Broad-spectrum CBD oil – All THC is stripped away, leaving CBD and all other cannabinoids and terpenes

 While all forms of CBD oil can have their advantages for different types of people, full-spectrum CBD oil tends to be the most popular.
 Some evidence suggests that CBD works better when consumed in conjunction with other natural plant constituents in what is referred to as the entourage effect.

 How is CBD oil made?

 CBD oil is made from hemp plants.
 The US federal government classifies a hemp plant as any cannabis plant containing less than 0.3% THC by weight.
 Hemp strains like Lifter and Hawaiian Haze are naturally high in CBD and low in THC, whereas strains that you find at adult-use or medical dispensaries are naturally high in THC and usually lower in CBD.
 Plus, in order to be legal, CBD oil products must contain less than 0.3 percent THC.

 Cannabinoids can be extracted from hemp in a number of ways.
 Some manufacturers use solvents like butane or even distillation, while others may use CO2 extraction methods.
 The end result is the valuable components of the plant without the unnecessary plant matter.
 Each extraction method has its benefits.
 For example, CO2 extraction affords the capability of retaining the quality of terpenes, which can be easily damaged during extraction.

 Once the cannabinoids and other plant compounds are extracted, they are mingled with a carrier oil for easy dosing, as noted above.
 MCT (medium-chain triglyceride) oil contains specific plant-derived fats (like coconut oil) that work well in acting as a carrier oil.

 How to Use CBD Oil